pjlintw/Meta-BERT/README.md

 Create an environment from file and activate the environment.

 ```
-conda env create -f environment.yaml
+conda env create -f environment.yml
-conda activate integrated-gradients-cgan
+conda activate meta-bert
 ```

-If conda fails to create an environment from `environment.yaml`.
+If conda fails to create an environment from `environment.yml`.
 This may be caused by the platform-specific build constraints in the file.
 Try to create one by installing the important packages manually.
-The `environment.yaml` was built in macOS.
+The `environment.yml` was built in Linux.

 **Note**: Running `conda env export > environment.yaml` will include all the dependencies conda automatically installed for you.
 Some dependencies may not work in different platforms.